microsoft/datashaper/javascript/react/docs/react.api.md

 // @public
 export const CommandBar: React.FC<CommandBarProps>;

-// Warning: (ae-missing-release-tag) "Convert" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Convert: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "ConvertDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const ConvertDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-missing-release-tag) "createDefaultCommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public